View MapView Map

 Visit Malin Beg Beach in the Gaeltacht area of Glencolmcille.
 Walk down the stone steps to the scenic strand and bask in the captivating sea views.
 Feel the sand beneath your toes and if you’re feeling brave, this is a fine place to swim.
 After a bracing dip in the refreshing water, pick up a warming hot chocolate or coffee in the nearby Silver Strand Café.

-Photo credit: @orlsika
+Photo credit: @dublindiaries

 Swim in the clear blue waters of Malin Beg.